 Please coordinate internally to submit only one nomination per program.

-If someone from your program has received the PASSION Award within the past three years, please refrain from submitting a nomination.
+Please refrain from submitting a nomination if someone from your program has received the PASSION Award within the past three years.
+For example, if someone from your program received the PASSION Award in 2015, your program will be eligible to nominate someone else in 2018.
 Scroll down for a list of previous years’ awardees.

 Nominations and awards are intended to be a surprise!
 Please don't tell the person that they've been nominated.
 If the nominee is selected, we will coordinate with your program to get them to Sunriver (if they aren't already attending this year's conference).

 Sami J. Gloria, Battered Persons' Advocacy (Roseburg)